techcorridorio/jobs.techcorridor.io/how_to_post.md

 #### Pull Request (Preferred)

-This entire website is open source and pull requests to add positions are welcome!
-If you have the skills to [make an acceptable pull request]({{ site.github_url }}/new/master/_positions/_?filename=my_position.md), that's all that is necessary to get your position published.
+This entire website is open source and pull requests to add posts are welcome!
+If you have the skills to [make an acceptable pull request]({{ site.github_url }}/new/master/_organizations/_?filename=my_organization.md), that's all that is necessary to get your post published.

 There is currently no database; the job posts are simply a set of Markdown files.
 Your position should be stored in a new file in `_positions/*.md`.
 The filename should be unique.
 One good option for choosing a filename is to base it on the URL of your job posting.
 For example, `http://example.com/jobs/12345.html` would become `_positions/example_com_jobs_12345.md`.